 For amounting to no more than a business discussion, a series of emails and phone calls between a provider of services and a repeat end-user fell short of establishing a contract.

-Issuing the ruling, the Court of Appeal said the communications between the parties did not contain either enough details, such as fees, or the elements necessary to form a contract.
+Issuing this ruling, the Court of Appeal said the communications between the parties did not contain either enough details, such as fees, or the elements necessary to form a contract.

 Its judgement overturns an earlier ruling from Plymouth Crown Court, which said the provider's emailed estimate to offer 200 units constituted a contract to provide that volume.